xster/flutter-wiki/Issue-hygiene.md

 ### Customers

-Some teams using Flutter have a special relationship with the Flutter team.
+Some teams using Flutter have a special relationship with the Flutter team (e.g. they're collaborating with us on a new feature, or they're working with us on a product demo for an upcoming event).
+This is usually a fairly short-term arrangement for a specific business purpose.

 We provide such customers with a label in our GitHub issue tracker, and encourage them to mark bugs as "customer blocker" (for the most serious bugs)